GMPavanLab/dynsight/docs/source/analysis_workflow.rst

     )
     lens_onion.dump_colored_trj(trj_lens, files_path / "colored_trj.xyz")

-``lens_onion`` is an :class:`OnionSmoothInsight` object, which stores the clustering output, and offers several methods to visualize the results.
+``lens_onion`` is an :class:`.trajectory.OnionSmoothInsight` object,
+which stores the clustering output, and offers several methods to visualize the results.

 Read the documentation to find out the complete set of objects and tools offered by the dynsight.trajectory module.